-The Regulations of the Board of Directors was approved on 29 January 2007 and was subsequently modified on 26 November 2010, in order to implement legislative innovations stemming from the Consob Regulation No. 17221 of 12 March 2010 regarding transactions with Related Parties.
+The Regulations of the Board of Directors was approved on 29 January 2007 and was subsequently modified on 26 November 2010 and at last amended on 30 January 2017.

 This Regulation defines not only the composition and the role that the Board of Directors holds within the Company as management body but also how the meetings are run.